artefactual/atom-docs/user-manual/data-templates/isad-template.rst

-   The data entry fields for the Conditions of access and use area in the ISAD(G) template, including Conditions governing access, Conditions governing reproduction, Language of material, Script of material, Lanuage and script notes, Physical characteristics and technical requirements, and Finding aids.
+   The data entry fields for the Conditions of access and use area in the ISAD(G) template, including Conditions governing access, Conditions governing reproduction, Language of material, Script of material, Language and script notes, Physical characteristics and technical requirements, and Finding aids.